donedgardo/blog/content/blog/persistence-refactor.md

 ```

 With this protocol we can use it to create different types of implementations of a perishable game.
 Eg in our case we
-can start by creating a implementation for our persistence implantation using a simple file.
+can start by creating an implementation for our persistence implantation using a simple file.
 Later we will implement different
 types of persistence implementations using databases.

 _____

-Tomorrow we'll look into implementing our file game persistence using this protocol and have our rules control the flow
+Next we'll look into implementing our file game persistence using this protocol and have our rules control the flow
 through the abstract interface

 ❤️